Threshold resummation for the production of four top quarks at the LHC

-Higher-order QCD corrections from soft gluon emission can be systematically taken into account using resummation, either in direct QCD or in the soft-collinear effective-field-theory framework.
+Higher-order QCD corrections from soft gluon emission can be accounted for using resummation, either in direct QCD or in the soft-collinear effective-field-theory framework.
 The resummation programme for processes involving multiple top quarks has been very successful over the recent years, leading to substantial improvements of theoretical precision for the calculation of the total production cross section for such processes, such as top-pair production~\cite{Kidonakis:1997gm,Contopanagos:1996nh,Bonciani:1998vc,Kidonakis:2001nj, Czakon:2009zw,Beneke:2009rj,Ahrens:2010zv,Cacciari:2011hy,Beneke:2011mq,Czakon:2018nun} or $t\bar{t}H/Z/W^{\pm}/\gamma$~\cite{Kulesza:2015vda, Kulesza:2016vnq, Kulesza:2017ukk, Kulesza:2018tqz, Kulesza:2020nfh, vanBeekveld:2020cat, Li:2014ula, Broggio:2015lya, Broggio:2016zgg, Broggio:2016lfj, Broggio:2017kzi, Broggio:2019ewu,Kidonakis:2022qvz}.
 However, in contrast to $\ftop$, these processes involve at most two coloured particles in the final state.
-To the best of our knowledge, resummation for processes involving a higher number of coloured particles has not been achieved before.
+To the best of our knowledge, resummation for processes involving a higher number of coloured particles has not been achieved before.~\footnote{The calculation of the one-loop soft-anomalous dimension, needed for an NLL($^\prime$) resummation, is performed for processes with $3$ coloured final-state particles, e.g.~\cite{Kyrieleis:2005dt,Sjodahl:2009wx, Chargeishvili:2022ngl}.}

-In this work, we perform for the first time the resummation of a process with $4$ coloured particles at the Born level by applying direct QCD resummation methods in Mellin space to the process $pp \to \ftop$.
-The calculations are carried out at the next-to-leading logarithmic (NLL) accuracy, and take into account constant $\mathcal{O}(\as)$ non-logarithmic contributions that do not vanish at threshold (referred to as NLL$^\prime$ accuracy).
+In this work, we perform for the first time the resummation of a process with $4$ final-state coloured particles at the Born level by applying direct QCD resummation methods in Mellin space to the process $pp \to \ftop$.
+The calculations are carried out at the next-to-leading logarithmic (NLL) accuracy, and take into account constant $\mathcal{O}(\as)$ non-logarithmic contributions that do not vanish at threshold (leading to NLL$^\prime$ accuracy).